 - Lead trial counsel for Eli Lilly and Company at three bench trials over the validity and infringement of a Lilly patent protecting its blockbuster anti-cancer drug Alimta, which has annual U.S. sales of over $1 billion

-- Argued seven times before the Federal Circuit since 2012, including before the en banc court in the Alice case, which addressed the question of when computer-implemented inventions should be considered ineligible for patenting because they are abstract ideas
+- Argued eight times before the Federal Circuit since 2012, including before the en banc court in the Alice case, which addressed the question of when computer-implemented inventions should be considered ineligible for patenting because they are abstract ideas

 - Lead trial counsel for Novartis-division Alcon in litigation against generic manufacturers over patents protecting Alcon’s Pazeo product

 - Lead counsel for Merck in defending patent litigation brought by PDL Biopharma relating to Merck’s Keytruda product

 - Lead counsel for Lilly, Daiichi Sankyo, and Ube Industries against numerous generic manufacturers in district court litigation, inter partes review proceedings, and on appeal relating to patents protecting Lilly and Daiichi Sankyo’s Effient product

 - Lead counsel for Alcon in litigation and inter partes review proceedings relating to its Ilevro, Travatan Z, Vigamox, and Moxeza products

 - Lead counsel for CVS defending patent litigation brought by Walgreens relating to feature of CVS’s prescription renewal app

 - Lead counsel for Bayer in litigation against multiple generic companies relating to Bayer’s Nexavar, Staxyn, and Cipro OS products